-BSCO is working with nationally recognized Alta Planning + Design on a Master Trails Plan for Big Sky and connecting areas.
+BSCO worked with nationally recognized Alta Planning + Design on a Master Trails Plan for Big Sky and connecting areas.
 This is a complete working document that will serve as the base for all future trail projects and outreach while providing guidance for the continued care and maintenance of existing trails.
 Visit the project web site for more information on this important scope of work to view the final document.
 Currently, BSCO is working with Madison and Gallatin counties to have the plan adopted into growth policies in each county.

 With the purchase of the parcel on which the Upper Beehive Basin trailhead is located, BSCO is designing improvements to add additional parking and needed trailhead amenities such bear proof trash cans, a toilet facility and updated trailhead kiosks.
 The project is funded in part by a Recreational Trails Program grant.
 These improvements will improve the existing trailhead facilities and safety by reducing the number of vehicles parking on the roadway and allowing better access for emergency services and homeowners.
 The project will result in the dedication of the entire parcel as RT & Ralph’s Beehive Preserve.

 Additionally, the Ousel Falls trailhead is in the process of a redesign to allow for the initiation of service by the Skyline Bus.
 The parking lot will include a second entrance/exit to allow for the busses to pull through the parking lot efficiently and safely.
 The service will allow for the ability to hike to Ousel Falls from Town Center via Uplands and Ralph’s Pass and catch a ride back to town.